Caergwrle (horse)

 Caergwrle (foaled 1965) was a British Thoroughbred racehorse.
 In a racing career lasting from July 1967 until June 1968, the filly ran six times and won three races.
 After winning once as a two-year-old she showed improved form in the spring of 1968 to win the Classic 1000 Guineas at Newmarket Racecourse.
-Caergwrle was beaten in her only subsequent race and was retired to stud where she had limited success as a broodmare.
+Caergwrle was beaten in her only subsequent race and was retired to stud, where she had limited success as a broodmare.

 Background

 Caergwrle was a chestnut filly bred at the Cliff Stud in Yorkshire by Gwen Murless, the wife of the leading British trainer Noel Murless.
 Her sire Crepello won the 1957 Epsom Derby before becoming a successful sire of winners.
 Caergwrle's dam, Caerphilly, was a sprinter who won three races and finished third in the 1962 edition of the five furlong King George Stakes.
 Apart from Caergwrle, Caerphilly also produced St Chad, a colt who won the Wills Mile in 1967.
 As descendants of the broodmare Malapert, Caerphilly and Caergwrle were closely related to the 2000 Guineas winner Pall Mall.

-Caerwrle, who was named after a Welsh village, was trained by Noel Murless at his Warren Place stables at Newmarket, Suffolk.
+Caergwrle, who was named after a Welsh village, was trained by Noel Murless at his Warren Place stables at Newmarket, Suffolk.